UMM-CSci-3403-Fall-2018/lab-1-log-processing-qwer/README.md

 You shouldn't need to change anything in the other folders, but since your code depends on them, you should leave them in your project repository for completeness.

+Be sure to submit a link to your team's repository in Canvas!